-Admission of International Students: A superior international student may apply for admission as a freshman or a transfer student.
+Admission of International Students: An international student may apply for admission as a freshman or a transfer student.
 Freshman international students must have completed a recognized secondary program comparable to U.S. high school graduation and have academic records comparable to those required to meet the Admissions from Louisiana Secondary Schools requirements.
 Admission decisions for freshman international students must be made in accordance with recommendations in nationally recognized publications.
 Students should have at least completed a program of study that would recommend them for admission to a university in their native country.
+The students must be eligible for college-level mathematics and, English-speaking students must be eligible for college-level English enrollment.
 International applicants transferring from institutions in or out of the U.S. must have completed a recognized secondary program and meet Admissions by Transfer requirements.

-All foreign credentials must be submitted in English to the Office of Admissions and Records using one of the following approved foreign credential evaluation service providers.
+All foreign credentials must be submitted in English to the Office of Admissions and Records using one of the four following approved foreign credential evaluation service providers.